-- The main meeting room of South Bay Fire Station 8-1 (3506 Shincke Road NE) and the main meeting room of North Olympia Fire Station 8-3 (5046 Boston Harbor Road NE) will be available for event use.
-Availability of other accommodations in other areas of these firestations or use of other District facilities may be considered on a case by case basis and approved by the Fire Chief or designee. - The Coordinator will ensure that the on-duty Battalion Chief is aware of the scheduled event, so that they are able to monitor the function, to otherwise be available to the parties using the facility and to secure the facility after use.
-Public access will include the main entry doors and access to meeting rooms and public restrooms. - The on-duty Battalion Chief shall ensure that all rules for District facility use are being complied with, that the applicant's organization facility needs are being met (lighting, temperature, access to chairs & tables, etc.), the room is left in good order and (if after normal District business hours) that the building is secured after the event.
+- The Fire Chief shall designate a member to coordinate the functions of this Policy ("Coordinator"). - The main meeting room and public kitchen of Station 8-1 (3506 Shincke Road NE) and the main meeting room of Station 8-3 (5046 Boston Harbor Road NE) will be available for community and event use.
+Availability of other accommodations in other areas of these stations, or use of other District facilities will be considered on a case by case basis and approved by the Fire Chief. - A member of the District shall be assigned to provide access to the facility by the Coordinator, to monitor the function, to otherwise be available to the parties using the facility and to secure the facility after use.
+Public access will include the main entry doors and access to meeting rooms and public restrooms.
+If the event is scheduled after normal District business hours (8 AM to 5 PM Monday through Friday, exclusive of holidays), the Coordinator will notify the scheduled on-duty Battalion Chief of the event.
+Appropriate contact information of District on-duty staff during the event will be provided to the user if necessary. - The Coordinator or on-duty Battalion Chief shall ensure that all rules for District facility use are being complied with, that the applicant's organization facility needs are being met (lighting, temperature, access to chairs & tables, etc.), the room is left in good order and (if after normal District business hours) that the building is secured after the event. - Criteria to be considered by the District for approval of facility use shall include: (1) availability, (2) the purpose of event (e.g. non-political in nature, etc.), (3) availability of District staff, if required, (4) whether the event may have a harmful effect on District property, and (5) whether the event may have a harmful effect on neighbors of the District facilities. - The Coordinator shall manage the District Facilities Use Calendar.
+This information will be available to all members.